Jere T. Humphreys: Teaching

-He has had a career as a lecturer, consultant, and presenter in 31 countries on six continents and 40 U.S. states.
-He taught in the Georgia Governors Honors Program, was an academic specialist in Eastern Europe for the U.S. Information Agency (Department of State), and taught residential courses at Northern Illinois University, the University of South Florida, and the University of Michigan.
+He has had a career as a lecturer, consultant, and presenter in 31 countries across six continents and 40 U.S. states.
+He taught in the Georgia Governors Honors Program, served as an academic specialist in Eastern Europe for the U.S. Information Agency (Department of State), and taught residential courses at Northern Illinois University, the University of South Florida, and the University of Michigan.
 He held an endowed chair residency at the University of Alabama and completed residencies in universities outside the United States in Argentina, Bulgaria, Greece, Kosovo, Macedonia, Turkey, and the United Kingdom.
 He has been an instructor and dissertation advisor for the Native American Educational Leadership Ed.D. program in the ASU College of Education and for the D.M.A. program in music education at Boston University.
 Worldwide, he has been a dissertation and thesis advisor, committee member, and external reviewer for institutions in Australia, Eastern and Western Europe, and North and South America.
 Altogether, he has advised 44 doctoral dissertations and two master's theses, including several university and national award winners.
 He has been nominated for ASU Professor of the Year, ASU Distinguished Mentor of Women, and ASU College of Fine Arts Distinguished Teacher of the Year awards.